aragon/osx/packages/contracts/docs/core/01-how-it-works/01-core/index.md

    - Asset management (e.g., ERC-20 or NFT minting, token streaming, DeFi)
    - Membership (governing budget allowances, gating access, curating a member list)

-The underlying smart contracts constitute **the core contracts** of the aragonOS DAO framework.
+The underlying smart contracts constitute **the core contracts** of the aragonOSx DAO framework.

 The following graphic shows how an exemplary DAO setup, where the